 - Cancel the sale and continue pursuing a different property

-An inspection gives you a more intimate look at the inner workings of your home.
-During this process, a home inspector will walk through your property and test things like the electrical system, plumbing and other amenities.
-They will also look at the condition of the home’s roof, foundation, attic and basement.
-At the end of the inspection, the inspector will present you with a list of everything they found.
+They’ll also look at the condition of the home’s roof, foundation, attic and basement.
+At the end of the inspection, the inspector will present you with a list of everything they’ve found.
 You can use this list to request repairs from the seller before closing.

 After your home passes inspection and undergoes an appraisal, you’re ready to close.
 Closing involves signing all the necessary paperwork on your mortgage and taking control of the property.

-Before closing, you’ll receive a document from your mortgage lender called a closing disclosure.
+Before closing, you’ll receive a document from your mortgage lender called a Closing Disclosure.
 These documents include the final terms of your mortgage loan, what you owe in closing costs and your interest rate.
-Read and acknowledge your closing disclosure.
+It’s important to read and acknowledge your Closing Disclosure.
 Your lender will arrange a closing meeting once they know that everything looks correct.

 Home Buying - 7-minute read